Rishavkapil/DevOps_Notes/Docker/Networking in Docker.md

 | `overlay` | Overlay networks connect multiple Docker daemons together.               |
 | `ipvlan`  | IPvlan networks provide full control over both IPv4 and IPv6 addressing. |
 | `macvlan` | Assign a MAC address to a container.                                     |

+#### Connecting to multiple networks

+A container can be connected to multiple networks.

+For example, a frontend container may be connected to a bridge network for external access, and --internal network to communicate with containers running backend services that do need external network access.

+A container may be connected to different type of network .
+For example , ipvlan network to provide internal access, and bridge network for access to local services.